tliittokivi/Coursera-GACD/CodeBook.md

 * There are 30 users having 6 different activities.
 Data is grouped by subject and activity, so there are 180 (30 * 6) rows in tidy data
 * Columns include subject, activity and any column from raw data having mean() or std(), totally 68 columns.
+* As with original data, all features in tidy data are normalized and bounded within [-1,1].

 Below is full list of columns.
 See features_info.txt from original data for feature descriptions.
 ```